TheLab-ms/print_cut_engrave/README.md

  **OR** Make sure that the nozzle isn't clogged - "load filament" on the printer and validate that it will print with the current nozzle

  *My file is only halfway printing!* - It may be because Slic3r only exported half of the file.
 If you print the item twice and it stops in the same spot, it's probably because the gcode didn't completely export.
-This is a known issue.
+Don't upload the gcode file to Octoprint until Slic3r has actually finished exporting the file.
 Just re-export the item, and MAKE SURE it finishes exporting completely.